IsaacJG/fasm/README.md

 * , prompt for input, places input into current slot
 * [ begin a loop declaration
 * ] mark the end of a loop declaration
+* / copy the current value to the next slot

 Good luck have fun!